California's 30th State Assembly district

 California's 30th State Assembly district is one of 80 California State Assembly districts.
 It is currently represented by Democrat Dawn Addis of Morro Bay.
-On December 21st 2021 the new Assembly District 30 Map has been finalized.
+On December 21, 2021 the new Assembly District 30 Map has been finalized.
 It includes part of Santa Cruz County, part of Monterey County, and part of San Luis Obispo County.

 District profile

-The district encompasses the inland Monterey Bay Area and other parts of the northern Central Coast, as well as the outer San Jose suburb of Morgan Hill.
-The district is centered on the major agricultural areas of the Pajaro Valley and the Salinas Valley.
+The district encompasses many of the seaside towns of the Central Coast, spanning parts Monterey, San Luis Obispo, and Santa Cruz Counties.